xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 bash ~/Downloads/arm-none-eabi-gcc-xpack.git/scripts/helper/tests/trigger-travis-macos.sh
 ```

-This script requires the `TRAVIS_COM_TOKEN` to be present in the environment.
+This script requires the `TRAVIS_COM_TOKEN` variable to be present
+in the environment.

 The test results are available from
 [travis-ci.com](https://app.travis-ci.com/github/xpack-dev-tools/arm-none-eabi-gcc-xpack/builds/).